airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 ### Every `swap` through a Wrapper must be transacted by the sender specified on the order.

-- By inspection and testing, line 70 requires that the message sender (transaction originator) is the same as the order sender wallet.
+- By inspection and testing, line 70 requires that the message sender is the same as the order sender wallet.
 - **This invariant holds as-is.**

 ### Swap and WETH contracts used by a Wrapper are immutable and cannot be changed.